smukov/smukov.github.io/_posts/2016-5-15-Apex-Command-Button-Return-Value.md

 tags: "apex visualforce"
 ---

-Below you can see a simple code that can be used to return a value from an Apex controller to Visualforce page when calling a controller button from an `apex:commandButton`.
+Below you can see a simple code that can be used to return a value from an Apex controller to a Visualforce page when calling a controller button from an `apex:commandButton`.
 This approach doesn't require you to use `@RemoteAction` (i.e. static methods), so you doesn't lose the stateful nature of your page.

 Visualforce Page:
 {% highlight html %}